 The importance of this is that the favourite person should always be the first to start training anything new as the dog will be most motivated to please their favourite person.

-Mark your findings in the list below, in order of preference from favourite person to the least favourite.
+Mark your findings in the table below, in order of preference from favourite person to the least favourite.
 (Add more rows if you need.)

-who is your Dog's fav?
+Who is your Dog's favourife person?